Improve Water Quality

 Clean Water = Oyster-Give-Away

-If interested, you’ll need a reservation and a copy of your inspection certificate or pump-out receipt to receive your free oysters.
+If interested, you’ll need a copy of your inspection certificate or pump-out receipt to receive your free oysters.
 Check out how to take advantage of the Clean Water = Oyster-Give-Away and pick up your free oysters from your local Community Shellfish Farms:

 If it’s on the Ground, it’s in the water!